-Whatever your reasons might be for being back on the market, midlife dating can be a fun and fabulous way to meet new people, laugh a lot, learn even more about yourself and even meet The One.
+Whatever your reasons might be for being back on the market, over 60 dating can be a fun and fabulous way to meet new people, laugh a lot, learn even more about yourself and even meet The One.

 However, over the years we’ve seen that many of our customers make the same mistakes over and over again.
 There seems to be a common series of nasty school-yard habits rearing their ugly heads.
 You’re over forty, right?
 So why are so many of you being so childish?

 We’re all experienced mature men and women entering the dating world with a great sense of optimism and an open heart, so why play the silly head games?
 Surely if we’re older women and men dating at midlife we can have the decency to treat one another with respect and be upfront about our feelings and intentions?

 Here are the top five dating mistakes that mature men and woman are making; make sure you are not playing the hurt game with other people’s hearts.

 - Playing hot and cold.
 Not cool!
 If you like your date, let them know; if you don’t, let them know!
 It’s extremely frustrating having someone who wants to hold your hand, texts you constantly, calls frequently, gazes longingly in to your eyes…and then disappears.
 I don’t know what’s worse; disappearing completely or reappearing with a feeble excuse only to repeat again.
 Consistency is key to a mature relationship, but if you change your mind and decide you don’t want to see them anymore – be honest and let them move on with their life so that they can find someone who does want to be with them.